dtaniwaki/rack-dev-mark/README.md

 #### Heroku

 Since Heroku [uses production env for staging](https://devcenter.heroku.com/articles/multiple-environments).
-You can use this settings instead.
+You can use this settings instead in `config/application.rb`.

 ```ruby
 module MyApp